-- The SRA may only grant an application for authorisation if the conditions in (a) to (d) below are met: - (a) if it is an application for recognition, the applicant is a legal services body; - (b) if it is an application for a licence, the applicant is a licensable body; - (c) if it is a partnership, the body has adopted a name under which it is to be registered, and which complies with Chapter 8 (Publicity) of the Code of Conduct, and - (d) the SRA is satisfied that upon authorisation, the body will be in compliance with the following rules:
+- objective of improving access to justice; and - (b) which the SRA considers most appropriate for the purpose of meeting those objectives. - 6.2 The SRA may only grant an application for authorisation if the conditions in (a) to (d) below are met: - (a) if it is an application for recognition, the applicant is a legal services body; - (b) if it is an application for a licence, the applicant is a licensable body; - (c) if it is a partnership, the body has adopted a name under which it is to be registered, and which complies with Chapter 8 (Publicity) of the Code of Conduct, and - (d) the SRA is satisfied that upon authorisation, the body will be in compliance with the following rules: - (i) SRA Indemnity Insurance Rules; - (ii) SRA Compensation Fund Rules; - (iii) Rule 8.5 (compliance officers), including any necessary approval of a candidate under Part 4; - (iv) Rule 8.6 (management and control) including any necessary approval of a candidate under Part 4; and - (v) Rules 15 (Formation, registered office and practising address), 16 (Composition of an authorised body) and 12 (Persons who must be "qualified to supervise") of the Practice Framework Rules. - 6.3 Notwithstanding that the conditions in 6.2 are met, the SRA may refuse an application for authorisation if: - (a) it is not satisfied that the applicant's managers and interest holders are suitable, as a group, to operate or control a business providing regulated legal services; - (b) it is not satisfied that the applicant's management or governance arrangements are adequate to safeguard the regulatory objectives; - (c) it is not satisfied that if the authorisation is granted, the applicant will comply with the SRA's regulatory arrangements including these rules and any conditions imposed on the authorisation;

-- (i) SRA Indemnity Insurance Rules; - (ii) SRA Compensation Fund Rules; - (iii) Rule 8.5 (compliance officers), including any necessary approval of a candidate under Part 4; - (iv) Rule 8.6 (management and control) including any necessary approval of a candidate under Part 4; and - (v) Rules 15 (Formation, registered office and practising address), 16 (Composition of an authorised body), and 12 (Persons who must be "qualified to supervise") of the Practice Framework Rules. - The Notwithstanding that the conditions in 6.2 are met, the SRA may refuse an application for authorisation if: - (a) it is not satisfied that the applicant's managers and interest holders are suitable, as a group, to operate or control a business providing regulated legal services; - (b) it is not satisfied that the applicant's management or governance arrangements are adequate to safeguard the regulatory objectives; - (c) it is not satisfied that if the authorisation is granted, the applicant will comply with the SRA's regulatory arrangements including these rules and any conditions imposed on the authorisation; - (d) the applicant has provided inaccurate or misleading information in its application or in response to any requests by the SRA for information; - (e) the applicant has failed to notify the SRA of any changes in the information provided in the application in accordance with Rule 3; or - (f) for any other reason, the SRA considers that it would be against the public interest or otherwise inconsistent with the regulatory objectives to grant authorisation. - In reaching a decision under this rule, the SRA will take into account all the circumstances which the SRA considers to be relevant including, for the avoidance of doubt; - (a) any relevant information regarding: - a manager, employee or interest holder of the applicant; - (ii) any persons that such a manager, employee or interest holder is related to, affiliated with, or acts together with where the SRA has reason to believe that such persons may have an influence over the way in which the manager, employee or interest holder will exercise their role; and

-(b) any failure or refusal to disclose, or attempts to conceal relevant information.
+- (d) the applicant has provided inaccurate or misleading information in its application or in response to any requests by the SRA for information; - (e) the applicant has failed to notify the SRA of any changes in the information provided in the application in accordance with Rule 3; or - (f) for any other reason, the SRA considers that it would be against the public interest or otherwise inconsistent with the regulatory objectives to grant authorisation. - 6.4 In reaching a decision under this rule, the SRA will take into account all the circumstances which the SRA considers to be relevant including, for the avoidance of doubt; - (a) any relevant information regarding: - (i) a manager, employee or interest holder of the applicant; - (ii) any persons that such a manager, employee or interest holder is related to, affiliated with, or acts together with where the SRA has reason to believe that such persons may have an influence over the way in which the manager, employee or interest holder will exercise their role; and - (b) any failure or refusal to disclose, or attempts to conceal relevant information.

 - (i) In considering applications the SRA must comply with the regulatory objectives.
 Relevant information will therefore be construed widely and the SRA will take account of a broad range of factors.
-This will include not only the suitability issues to be determined (see Part 4) but also factors such as the applicant's business and governance proposals. - Where information is provided in respect of an application, the SRA will consider this to be misleading if, despite the fact that the information is accurate, there is a material omission. - (iii) View the forms, Suitability Test and the decision making criteria.
+This will include not only the suitability issues to be determined (see Part 4) but also factors such as the applicant's business and governance proposals. - (ii) Where information is provided in respect of an application, the SRA will consider this to be misleading if, despite the fact that the information is accurate, there is a material omission. - (iii) View the forms, Suitability Test and the decision making criteria.